ericrenone/Information-Geometric-Machine-Learning/README.md

 - Geometric projection prevents **directional collapse** (Induction-on-Scales analogy).
 - This is a **structural analogy** — not a literal PDE or multi-scale computation.

+> Robbins–Monro: convergence in time
-> Summary: RM handles convergence in time; Induction-on-Scales handles stability in space.
+> Induction-on-Scales: stability in space.

 ---